 Animal cruelty comes in all shapes and sizes.
 Over the years, The Humane Society has logged thousands of complaints and has documented all too many instances of cruelty.

 If you witness an act of animal torture, abuse or neglect, call your local police or sheriff’s office immediately.
-If you know or suspect that an animal is being neglected or abused, report your information by calling Eddie O’Cain, Cruelty Investigator, at 803.783.1267.
+If you know or suspect that an animal is being neglected or abused, report your information by calling Eddie O’Cain, Executive Director, at 803.783.1267.